BEST PRACTICES FOR EMPLOYERS

 Return to work interview

 Conduct a return to work interview.
 This is a conversation with you as the employer and your employee to talk about their individual needs and share what you can do to help them.
 You can discuss various aspects that might need to be adjusted in the short term including their working hours, their role, or their physical work environment.
 Create a return to work plan and review it together on a regular basis.

 Single point of contact

-Designate a single point of contact for the returning hostage.
+Designate a single point of contact for the returning hostage or wrongful detainee.
 They are likely to be overwhelmed and might struggle to retain information.
 A single point of contact will streamline communications, minimize stress and help the rest of the organization to understand the individual's unique needs.
 This person should be different than the family liaison officer appointed to help the family through the kidnapping.